Skip to main content

 However, decades of experience revealed challenges.
 PIP fraud and abuse—particularly in staged accidents and excessive medical billing—drove up costs for everyone.
 Medical providers sometimes over-billed for minor injuries, and insurers spent resources fighting questionable claims rather than paying legitimate ones.

-Senate Bill 54, passed in 2023, repeals the PIP requirement effective July 1, 2026.
-Florida will transition to a traditional at-fault system, similar to most other states.
-In an at-fault system, the driver responsible for an accident bears liability for the damages, and the injured party pursues a claim against the at-fault driver's liability insurance.
+The Florida Legislature has introduced PIP repeal bills in multiple sessions, including HB 1181 (2025), SB 1256 (2025), and SB 522 (2026).
+Each bill proposed transitioning Florida to a traditional at-fault system, similar to most other states.
+Under an at-fault system, the driver responsible for an accident would bear liability for the damages, and the injured party would pursue a claim against the at-fault driver's liability insurance.
+As of April 2026, none of these bills have been signed into law, and PIP remains mandatory.

-This shift aims to reduce fraud, lower costs, and give injured drivers the option to sue for damages including pain and suffering and non-economic losses—protections not available under PIP.
+Proponents argue a repeal would reduce fraud, lower costs, and give injured drivers the option to sue for damages including pain and suffering and non-economic losses—protections not available under the current PIP system.

 Bodily Injury Liability$10,000 / $20,000$25,000 / $50,000